mamghar001/Actor_racket_game/README.md

 # To install :
 - Install the Racket language (look on the internet on how to if not installe already)
-- Use "make install" on terminal
+- Use "make install" on terminal to install necessary libraries.
-- Use "make" to launch the game
+- Use "make" to launch the game (compile and run the game).
-- Use "make clean" to clean your repository from junk files
+- Use "make clean" to clean your repository from junk files.

 Here is a gif of the game running :